it-academy-svhec/intro-to-programming/primers/python/Python: Lists Primer.md

 1. Write a line of code to print the last element of the list

-## Updating and Deleting Elements
+## Deleting Elements

-We often need to update or delete elements in lists.
+We often need to delete elements in lists.
 You can use the `del` instruction or the `remove` list method to acheive this goal.

 1. Remove the first element in the list by adding the following line of code after the print statements